-Table 9.
-SWOT analysis for commercial service provision
+Table 4.4 SWOT analysis for commercial service provision

-Source Strength Weakness Opportunity Threat Outsource: Contractor performs functions off- site Cost efficiencies capital costs & operational costs Access to best of breed solutions Offers a readily scalable solution Lower on-site expertise No coordination with analysts Extensive oversight needed from staff Requires staff cognoscente of all functions Requires full documentation Slower response to problems Few service providers with equivalent experience Opportunity to devolve data functions - frees resources Can search for best quality Change contractor if necessary Capital outlay risks mitigated Contractor may not meet standards Security-confidentiality breach Contractor may not have long-term view Dependency on contractor Consistency lost - change of contractor Contractor may not understand needs fully Bias towards a particular solution Risk of shadow system in-house Lack of "ownership"
+Source Strength Weakness Opportunity Threat In-house: all functions performed by Commission staff Consultant: Contractor provides guidance and coordinates with staff as needed (e.g. development, stand-alone projects) Coordination with analysts to develop database (DB) DB manager has major role with DB On-site expertise available for maintenance; "Ownership" of DB and its uses Similar to inhouse, but use services as needed Combine with staff No long-term commitment required Objective, unbiased approach Instils urgency - delivery against defined DB development is labour intensive over finite time and requires specific skills Short-term needs may not match long-term needs Funding may limit staff and diminish system function In-house capabilities may not be sufficient to handle subsequent problems Cost may outweigh benefits for small projects Core task of Commission Responsive to needs of member states and analysts Can free database staff for long-term needs Flexibility - hire specific expertise as and when needed DB may not be available to receive data on time Insufficient human resources to process data May be significant lead time associated with identifying and evaluating contractors Contractor may not meet standards Bias towards an inappropriate solution Outsource: Contractor performs functions off- site timelines Cost efficiencies - capital costs & operational costs Access to best of breed solutions Offers a readily scalable solution Lower on-site expertise No coordination with analysts Extensive oversight needed from staff Requires staff cognoscente of all functions Requires full documentation Slower response to problems Few service providers with equivalent experience Opportunity to devolve data functions - frees resources Can search for best quality Change contractor if necessary Capital outlay risks mitigated Contractor may not meet standards Security-confidentiality breach Contractor may not have long-term view Dependency on contractor Consistency lost - change of contractor Contractor may not understand needs fully Bias towards a particular solution Risk of shadow system in-house Lack of "ownership"

-Considerable uncertainty remains regarding the institutional structure of the Commission Scientific Secretariat, it is clear however that both the Secretariat and the subsequent Data Manager will play a significant role in developing the database system and defining associated processes and procedures.
-Firm recommendations, at this stage, are not realistic; nevertheless, it appears that certain aspects of Commission data handling may benefit consulting support.
+Considerable uncertainty remains regarding the institutional structure of the Commission Scientific Secretariat, it is clear however that both the Secretariat and the subsequent Data

+Manager will play a significant role in developing the database system and defining associated processes and procedures.
+Firm recommendations, at this stage, are not realistic; nevertheless, it appears that certain aspects of Commission data handling may benefit from consulting support.
 The results of the analysis supported by information in the previous sections are presented below.

-4.3.2 DBMS development
+4.4.1 DBMS development

 DBMS development actions are characterised by a finite, labour intensive period, where specific skills are required.
-Human resource needs associated with DBMS development therefore may not match longer-term needs; consulting support may offer a means of bridging the gap between potential shortand long-term needs.
+Human resource needs associated with DBMS development therefore may not match longer-term needs; consulting support may offer a means of bridging the gap between potential short- and long-term needs.
 Options to secure consulting expertise should be considered at the needs assessment stage and in support of DBMS design and development.
 If the option of consulting support is followed, careful selection of contractors and close participation between contractors and Secretariat staff will be necessary to assure that objectives are met.
 An added benefit of securing technical support under contract is that work is delivered against defined timelines, in this way emphasising the urgency of required tasks, which may otherwise fall behind in favour of other priorities.

-4.3.3 DBMS maintenance and support
+4.4.2 DBMS maintenance and support